-The Learning and Work Institute tracks participation in learning post-formal education; they have estimates of the fraction of the UK adult population that are currently taking some form of training.
+The Learning and Work Institute tracks participation in learning post-formal education; they have estimates of the fraction of the UK adult population that is currently taking some form of training.
 Here are the results from 1996 to 2019.
 The blue line is the fraction of the population currently taking some form of training, and the red line is the fraction of the population who have never taken any form of training course since leaving full-time education.

 The rates of participation in lifelong learning are at best steady-state and at worst declining.
 The Institute breaks the data down by social class (important in the UK) and age when someone left full-time education (a proxy for their level of education).
 Unsurprisingly, participation rates in lifelong learning are higher for those with more education and they're lower the further down the social class scale you go.

 In 2016, the OECD published a study on adult skills in England.
 The study was worrying.
 To quote from the report: